connervieira/Assassin/CONFIGURATION.md

     - `blacklist` allows the user to specify devices that Assassin should immediately alert to, regardless of whether they've been following.
         - The `enabled` value enables or disables the blacklist.
         - The `devices` contains dictionary entries where the device's MAC address is the key, and a human readable name is the value.
+- `adsb_alerts`
+    - ADS-B alerts allow Assassin to monitor and analyze aircraft in surrounding areas as a way to detect potential threats.
+    - The `enabled` value enables and disables the entire ADS-B system.
+    - The `minimum_speed` setting defines the minimum GPS speed that ADS-B alerts will be triggered at.
+This is useful to prevent alerts from sounding while the car is on residential roads.
+    - The `distance_threshold` setting defines the base distance (in miles) that ADS-B aircraft alerts will be played at.
+This distance will be adjusted based on the altitude of the plane in question.
+    - The `base_altitude_threshold` setting defines the altitude at which the alert distance threshold will be the same as the distance defined by the `distance_threshold` configuration value.
+        - Below the base altitude threshold, the distance threshold will be proportionally decreased, and above the base altitude threshold, the distance threshold will be proportionally increased.
+        - The `base_altitude_threshold` should roughly be the altitude that you expect hazardous planes to be at.
+Any planes above that altitude will be able to see farther, so the alert distance will increase.
+By the same logic, lower planes pose less of a threat, so the alert distance decreases.

 ## Display Configuration